avno1/FAA-302/multi-user-Login-solution.md

 2. Download main tools
 > https://github.com/gentilkiwi/mimikatz
 ```
-# Adding to shell:startup is necessary.
+# Adding to shell:startup is necessary (重起會失效啦，幹).
-# Adding below cmd to *shortcut* and sure have the admin privilege.
+# Adding below cmd to shortcut and sure have the admin privilege.

 privilege::debug
 ts::multirdp